atgeller/Wasm-Prechk-Artifact/README.md

  2. Run the docker image interactively using `docker-compose run wasm-prechk`.

 ### VirtualBox
-First, you need to build or download `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly-disk001.vmdk` to the same directory as
-`POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf`.

-Run `make-virtualbox.sh` to build a new image; an image can be downloaded from TODO.

 1. Import `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf` into VirtualBox using "Import Appliance".
 2. Start the virtual machine, and login using username `root` and password `root`.
    - The root password can be changed by modifying the `make-virtualbox.sh` script when generating the image.